readdle/system7/PATH.md

 With my own hands I made the team of about 30 engineers vulnerable to sudo spoofing.

 And then the dam had broken...
 I have a Homebrew version of Git on my machine.
 To use it, I **prepended** `/opt/homebrew/bin` to my `PATH`.
 And what are the rights of `/opt/homebrew/bin`? owner = $USER, 775.
 Well, alright, I did this with my own hands again.
 I decided to check what the internet has to say about it.
 Sure enough, you will find the same answer,– "prepend. the. `/opt/homebrew/bin`. to. your.
-PATH."
-Even worth.
+PATH.".
+Even worse.
 Take a look at what `/opt/homebrew/bin/brew shellenv` does – it... prepends `/opt/homebrew/bin` to your PATH.

 Sure enough, when I decided to use `/usr/local/bin`, this directory permissions were modified by `Homebrew`.
 Of course, I'm to blame too.
 After reading the article above every piece of puzzle I knew before just made the whole picture.